Egor-Skriptunoff/pure_lua_alert/README.md

 ##### A note for CYGWIN users:
 * When Cygwin/X-based terminal emulator is used as alert box:
   * UTF-8 is fully supported
-  * Sometimes alert box may be created as NOT frontmost window.
+  * Sometimes alert box is created as NOT frontmost window and/or not focused.
 * When CMD.EXE is used as alert box:
   * UTF-8 support is limited to symbols from current Windows locale:
     * characters from Windows OEM codepage (OEM=cp850 for Latin-1 locale) are displayed correctly,